Gov. Whitmer wants federal aid to keep nuclear plant open

 Entergy said it can’t operate the plant past May because it did not order new nuclear fuel, and employees there are transferring to other parts of the business or retiring.

 The new program is the largest federal investment in saving financially distressed nuclear reactors.
-Taxpayer and environmental advocates, including Friends of the Earth, say billions of tax dollars should not be spent to “prop up” the nuclear industry when doing so won’t solve the climate crisis.
+Taxpayer and environmental advocates, including Friends of the Earth, say billions of tax dollars should not be spent to support the nuclear industry when doing so won’t solve the climate crisis.

+“While Department of Energy is taking some precautions, it’s still acting like it has an obligation to burn federal dollars that would be better spent on solar, wind and energy efficiency,” said Sarah Lutz, climate campaigner at Friends of the Earth.
+“Secretary Granholm is shortsightedly banking on an energy option that will tie us to fossil fuels and dangerous emissions.
+Propping up failing nuclear reactors rather than pursuing a fair transition for workers and communities is not the way to secure energy independence or a sustainable grid.”

 Owners or operators of nuclear power reactors that are expected to shut down for economic reasons can apply for funding to avoid closing prematurely.
 The first round of awards will prioritize reactors that have already announced plans to close.